avrilcoghlan/LittleBookofRBioinformatics/src/chapter3_answers.rst

 species that have been fully sequenced (as of 19-Feb-2011).
 Because nematode worms are multi-chromosomal species, there may be several chromosomal sequences for each species.

+Note that when you search the NCBI Genome database at http://www.ncbi.nlm.nih.gov/sites/entrez?db=Genome, you will find the NCBI records for completely sequenced genomes (completely sequenced nematode genomes in this case).

+If you are interested in partially sequenced genomes, that is sequences from genome sequencing projects that are still in progress, you can go to the NCBI Genome Projects website at http://www.ncbi.nlm.nih.gov/genomeprj.
+If you search the NCBI Genome Projects database for Nematoda[ORGN], you will find that genome sequencing projects for many other nematode species are ongoing, including for the species *Onchocerca volvulus* (which causes onchocerciasis), *Wuchereria bancrofti* (which causes lymphatic filariasis), and *Necator americanus* (which causes soil-transmitted helminthiasis).

 Contact
 -------